nmchenry01/express-template/README.md

 ## Overview

 The purpose of this repository is to provide an example outline for a Node.js, Express-based API to be run in a Docker container.
-It includes a suggested repository structure, linting configurations, startup scripts, etc.
+It includes a suggested repository structure, linting configurations, a local test Postgres instance to be run on a Docker container, startup scripts, etc.

 ## Repository Structure